vanhoefm/fragattacks/research/README.md

 # 1. Introduction

 The discovered vulnerabilities affect all Wi-Fi networks.
-A short summary of all vulnerabilities can be found [here](SUMMARY.md), although we also recommend reading the [paper](fragattacks.pdf).
-The resulting attacks are identical against WPA2 and WPA3 because their CCMP and GCMP encryption ciphers are identical.
+A short overview of all vulnerabilities can be found [here](SUMMARY.md) and a summary of resulting attacks and their preconditions can be found [here](attacks.pdf).
+We also recommend reading the [paper](fragattacks.pdf).
+Note that the attacks are identical against WPA2 and WPA3 because their CCMP and GCMP encryption ciphers are identical.

 Older WPA networks by default use TKIP for encryption, and the applicability of the attacks against this cipher are discussed in the paper.
 To illustrate that Wi-Fi has been vulnerable since its creation,